A child's biggest worries should be things like finishing homework, learning to ride a bike or passing a driver's test.

 - Family/home study done by your LSS licensing specialist to confirm you meet the state standards/requirements as a licensed foster parent

 Once licensed, you can count on the LSS foster care team to provide you with training, ongoing support, and assistance.
 We are happy to talk with you and answer questions you have about becoming a foster care parent, including eligibility requirements.
-Call 888-746-2850 or complete the Contact Us form at the bottom of this page.
+We offer one-hour foster parenting informational meetings in several locations.
+Learn about informational meeting dates and times here.
+Or call 888-746-2850 or complete the Contact Us form at the bottom of this page.

 How to become a respite provider